Theodiscus: Etymology

 Theodiscus is derived from West Germanic *þiudisk, from Proto-Germanic *þiudiskaz.
 The stem of this word, *þeudō, meant "people" in Proto-Germanic, and *-iskaz was an adjective-forming suffix, of which -ish is the Modern English cognate with the same meaning.
 The Proto-Indo-European word *tewtéh₂ ("tribe", "people"), which is commonly reconstructed as the basis of the word, is related to Lithuanian tautà ("nation"), Latvian tauta ("nation"), Old Irish túath ("tribe", "people") and Oscan touto ("community").

 The word existed in Old English as þēodisc ("speech", "public", 'native"), came into Middle English as thede ("nation", "people") and was extinct in Early Modern English, although surviving in the English place name Thetford, "public ford".
 It survives as the Icelandic word þjóð for "people, nation", the Norwegian word tjod for "people", "nation", and the word "German" in many languages including German Deutsch, Dutch Duits, Yiddish דײַטש, Danish tysk, Norwegian tysk, Swedish tyska and Italian tedesco.

+From the 9th century the Latin term teutonicus was often used to translate theodiscus, and in the 10th and 11th century the term teutonicus gradually replaced theodiscus.
+While morphologically similar, is only distantly related, and originally derived from the name of a Celtic or Germanic tribe, the Teutones, who invaded southern Europe in the second century BC.
+It came probably via Celtic from Proto-Germanic *þeudanaz ("ruler", "leader of the people"), from *þeudō ("people, tribe"), from Proto-Indo-European *tewtéh₂ ("people", "tribe").

 The word theodism, a neologism for a branch of Germanic neopaganism, is based on the Gothic form of the word, where þiudisko also took on the meaning of "pagan", a Judeo-Christian calque on similar formations such as "Gentile" from Latin gens ("people") and Hebrew goy, i.e. "belonging to (other) peoples".
 Proto-Slavic similarly borrowed the word as *ťuďь with the meaning "foreign", giving rise, for example, to modern Polish cudzy, Czech cizí, Serbo-Croat tuđi and Russian чужой.

-While morphologically similar, the Latin root Teutonic for "Germanic" is more distantly related, and originally a name of a Celtic or Germanic tribe that inhabited coastal Germany.
-It came probably via Celtic from Proto-Germanic *þeudanaz ("ruler", "leader of the people"), from *þeudō ("people, tribe"), from Proto-Indo-European *tewtéh₂ ("people", "tribe").

-In modern Welsh it is seen in words such as 'alltud' (exile) from 'allan' (outward) and Breton 'tud' (people).
+The term must not be confounded with theodicy (from Ancient Greek θεός theos, "god" and δίκη dikē, "justice"), which, despite its phonetic resemblance, does not share any etymological origin and refers to an argument in the philosophy of religion that attempts to resolve the question of evil.